ggindinson/aiogram_widgets/README.md

 # Changelog

+`Version 1.2.7:`
+- Fixed a bug that still required `pagination_key` option

 `Version 1.2.6:`
-- Fixed a bug that caused uncompability in python version 3.10 and lower
+- Fixed a bug that caused uncompability in python versions 3.10 and lower

 `Version 1.2.5:`
-- Pagination key is automatically unique now
 - Added the ability to adjust buttons passing tuple of sizes (works the similar way as in InlineKeyboardBuilder.adjust) in keyboard pagination